mikeizbicki/cmc-csci040/topic_03_Python_Strings+Files/lab-encodings/README.md

 -->

 The official English version of the document was stored electronically as ASCII text.
-You can find a copy in the file `shanghai_communique.english`.
+You can find a copy in the file `files/shanghai_communique.english`.
 Open this file in VSCode and verify that you can read it correctly.

 > **NOTE:**
+> Whenever we refer to a file in a git repo, we always use a *relative path*.
+> A relative path includes the names of any folders that the file is located inside of.
+> In this case, the file `shanghai_communique.english` is inside the `files` folder, and so the relative path to the file is `files/shanghai_communique.english`.

+> **NOTE:**
 > It is possible on modern computers for filenames to contain spaces and non-ASCII characters, but these weird characters require special handling in certain edge cases, and so it is traditional not to use these characters.

 Run the following code to view the communiqué from python:
 ```
->>> f = open('shanghai_communique.english', mode='tr', encoding='ascii')
+>>> f = open('files/shanghai_communique.english', encoding='ascii')
 >>> text_english = f.read()
 >>> print(text_english[:1000])
 ```

 > **NOTE:**
 > For all the code blocks in this file, you should open up interactive python and type in the code exactly as it appears here, and ensure that you get the correct output.
 > You don't need to submit this output.

+> **NOTE:**
+> The `open` function is how we access the contents of a file in python.
+> It has two parameters:
+> 1. The first is a *relative path* to the file.
+If you do not include the folders that the file is contained in, then you will get error messages about the file not existing:
+>   ```
+>   >>> f = open('shanghai_communique.english', encoding='ascii')
+>   Traceback (most recent call last):
+>     File "<stdin>", line 1, in <module>
+>   FileNotFoundError: [Errno 2] No such file or directory: 'shanghai_communique.english'
+>   ```
+> 2. Recall that files on a computer can only contain binary 1s and 0s.
+The `encoding` parameter specifies how to convert these numbers to strings.
+The code above uses ASCII, which supports English letters but no non-English letters.

-When the communiqué was first created, there was no encoding scheme for representing Chinese language text electronically, and so it was impossible to store the Chinese translation on a computer.
+When the communiqué was first created, there was no encoding for representing Chinese language text electronically, and so it was impossible to store the Chinese translation on a computer.

 The PRC recognized this was a major problem, and began developing their own encoding scheme for Chinese characters.
 In 1980, they introduced the first standard for encoding Chinese characters called [GB2312](https://en.wikipedia.org/wiki/GB_2312) (ASCII was invented in 1963...
 China was nearly 20 years behind in computer tech.).
-The file `shanghai_communique.chinese1` contains a Chinese translation of the communiqué stored in the GB2312 encoding.
+The file `files/shanghai_communique.chinese1` contains a Chinese translation of the communiqué stored in the GB2312 encoding.

-Try to open `shanghai_communique.chinese1` in VSCode.
+Try to open `files/shanghai_communique.chinese1` in VSCode.
 You should see a bunch of jibberish.
 That's because VSCode can't open files using the GB2312 encoding.

 You can open the file in python, however.
 Access it with the following code:
 ```
->>> f = open('shanghai_communique.chinese1', encoding='gb2312')
+>>> f = open('files/shanghai_communique.chinese1', encoding='gb2312')
 >>> text_gb2312 = f.read()
 >>> print(text_gb2312[:1000])
 ```
+Notice that we changed both the file path and the encoding in the `open` command above.

 ### Encoding details